isomorphic-software/smartclient-docs/classes/FormulaBuilder.md

 ## Attr: FormulaBuilder.saveButton

 ### Description
-Button to Save the formula, by generating its function, testing it and firing formulaBuilder.fireOnClose
+Button to Save the formula, by generating it's function, testing it and firing formulaBuilder.fireOnClose

 ### Groups